redpanda-data/connect/docs/outputs/README.md

-When a Benthos output fails to send a message the error is propagated back up to the input, where depending on the protocol it will either be pushed back to the source as a Noack (AMQP) or will be reattempted indefinitely with the commit withheld until success (Kafka).
+When a Benthos output fails to send a message the error is propagated back up to the input, where depending on the protocol it will either be pushed back to the source as a Noack (e.g. AMQP) or will be reattempted indefinitely with the commit withheld until success (e.g. Kafka).

 It's possible to instead have Benthos indefinitely retry an output until success with a [`retry`](#retry) output.
 Some other outputs, such as the